The Bellevue-Stratford Hotel: 20th century

-Mixed-use conversion

 The main Broad Street entrance in 2013; the decorative portico is a darker stone because the original was removed in the 1950s and it had to be recreated in the 1979 restoration from original plans.

 The Rubin Company bought out Westin's stake in the hotel and again undertook extensive work on the building, at a cost of $100 million, designed by architects from RTKL Associates Inc. in Baltimore and the Vitetta Group-Studio Four of Philadelphia.
 The building's name was shortened to The Bellevue.
 The grand public areas on the ground floor were converted to 55,000 sq ft of retail space.
 A huge atrium was cut into the lobby and escalators were installed leading to an underground shopping area and food court.
 The parking garage adjacent to the hotel had a 70,000 sq ft fitness club built on top of it to serve the complex.
 The hotel rooms on floors 3 to 11 were converted into 280,000 sq ft of office space, entered through the original main entrance facing Broad Street, with the office portion opening on December 5, 1988.

 The hotel portion was condensed to 170 guest rooms on floors 12 to 18.
 The hotel was entered through a small foyer on the ground floor facing Chancellor Court, with the lobby and public rooms on the remodeled 19th floor.
-The two domed ballrooms on that floor (the South and North Cameo rooms), were turned into the Ethel Barrymore Tea Room and a restaurant called Founders, with statues of Philadelphia fathers William Penn, Benjamin Franklin, David Rittenhouse, and Charles Wilson Peale.
+The two domed ballrooms on that floor (the South and North Cameo rooms), were turned into the Ethel Barrymore Tea Room and a restaurant called Founders, with statues of Philadelphia fathers William Penn, Benjamin Franklin, David Rittenhouse, and Charles Willson Peale.
 The middle wing of the E-shaped building was removed from the guest room floors 12 to 18, and the back side was sealed up, creating an atrium.
 The historic 19th-floor Rose Ballroom atop this middle wing was retained, however, standing on seven-story stilts which ran through the atrium.

-The hotel portion reopened on April 1, 1989 as the Hotel Atop The Bellevue, managed under a 10-year lease by Cunard Hotels & Resorts, the hotel division of the Cunard Line.
+The hotel portion reopened on April 1, 1989, as the Hotel Atop The Bellevue, managed under a 10-year lease by Cunard Hotels & Resorts, the hotel division of the Cunard Line.

 The hotel opened to protests by unionized former employees, because Cunard was not part of the agreement to rehire them and had not done so.
 Cunard's hotel division proved financially unsuccessful and soon folded.
 Cunard terminated its lease on the hotel on February 7, 1993.
 The long-planned new Pennsylvania Convention Center opened in July 1993, helping increase occupancy at hotels across Center City.

+Interstate Hotels & Resorts of Pittsburgh assumed management in December 1994 and the hotel's name was shortened to The Bellevue Hotel.

+On December 1, 1996, Hyatt took over management of the hotel, placing it in their Park Hyatt boutique division and renaming it the Park Hyatt Philadelphia at the Bellevue.